 Given the extraordinary potential of the internet today, there has never been a better time in history to... open an online business.
-And because, however, the concept of e-Commerce is relatively new, we suggest you learn a little about it before you jump into this adventure.
+And because, however, the concept of e-Commerce is already quite old, we suggest you learn a little about it before you jump into this adventure.
 You will definitely make mistakes, but we believe that if you read the following lines you will be able to avoid at least some of them.

 Okay, let's see what an eCommerce business entails!

-We'll start at the beginning, more precisely with the term "eCommerce".
-The definition of eCommerce goes something like this: electronic commerce, meaning any process of buying and selling products or services using electronic means, for example, using mobile applications and the internet.
+We will start at the beginning, more precisely with the term "eCommerce".
+The definition of eCommerce sounds something like this: electronic commerce, meaning any process of buying and selling products or services using electronic means, for example using mobile applications and the internet.
+And in relation to recent years, we can also add here the influence that AI has and will have in terms of online shopping.

 In addition, by e-commerce we mean both online commerce and any form of electronic transaction.
-This term is used for any type of business or commercial transaction that involves the transfer of information using the Internet.
-It is no wonder that it represents one of the most important growth engines for the Internet.
-It is expected that in the future traditional and electronic commerce will merge, as more and more businesses seem to move their activity exclusively to the online environment.
+This term is used for any type of business or commercial transaction that involves the transfer of information using the internet.
+It is therefore not surprising that it represents one of the most important growth engines for the internet.
+It is expected that in the future traditional and e-commerce will merge, as more and more businesses seem to move their activity exclusively to the online environment (something that has already partially happened during the pandemic).

 Before eCommerce platforms, there was simply a concept.
 It was first popularized in 1979 by Michael Aldrich, an English entrepreneur who connected a television to a computer.
 This system was basically the precursor to teleshopping.